To date, two projects have capitalized on Section 129 Loans.

 The Section 129 loan was disbursed in five payments of $20 million, $35 million, $20 million, $40 million, and $20 million over a four-year period.
 TXDOT employed partial conversion of advance construction to spread the designation of Federal obligation authority over four years rather than incurring the upfront $135 million impact to its Federal obligation authority.

-Further detail on the PGBT is available as a case study.
+Further detail on the PGBT is available as a project profile.

 The second span of the Blue Water Bridge crossing from Port Huron, Michigan into Canada was financed with the help of a Section 129 loan from the Michigan Department of Transportation to the state's Bridge Fund.
 The second span was constructed between 1995 and 1997 with financing from both revenue bonds and a Section 129 loan.
 The total cost was $63 million, of which $45 million was provided by the Section 129 loan.
 The loan agreement was signed by January 1995; the second span was opened by July 1997.
 Repayments began December 1998 and were completed by 2006.
 Interest was charged at the state's pooled investment fund rate.
 Repaid funds were used for other Title 23 projects.